-On June 18, 2020, the Company entered into a Second Amendment to Credit Agreement related to the GIC Joint Venture Credit Facility ("Second Amendment").
+In June 2020, the Company entered into a Second Amendment to Credit Agreement related to the GIC Joint Venture Credit Facility (the "Second Amendment").
 The Second Amendment resulted in waivers or adjustments to certain financial and other covenants under the GIC Joint Venture Credit Facility, which are described in the Current Report on Form 8-K filed by the Company on June 24, 2020.

-On April 29, 2021, the Borrower, Parent, and each party executing the credit facility documentation as a subsidiary guarantor, entered into a Third Amendment to Credit Agreement concerning the GIC Joint Venture Credit Facility (the "GIC Joint Venture Amendment").
+In April 2021, the Borrower, Parent, and each party executing the credit facility documentation as a subsidiary guarantor, entered into a Third Amendment to Credit Agreement concerning the GIC Joint Venture Credit Facility (the "Third Amendment").

-Certain financial and other covenants under the GIC Joint Venture Credit Facility were waived or adjusted as follows:
+Under the Third Amendment, certain financial and other covenants under the GIC Joint Venture Credit Facility were waived or adjusted as follows:

-- Increase of the Maximum Leverage Ratio through the initial maturity date; - Increase of the Borrowing Base Leverage through the initial maturity date;
+- Increase of the Maximum Leverage Ratio through the initial maturity date (as defined in the loan agreements); - Increase of the Borrowing Base Leverage through the initial maturity date (as defined in the loan agreements);

-During the covenant waiver period, the applicable margin was increased to 230 basis points and 225 basis points for the \$125 Million Revolver and \$75 Million Term Loan, respectively.
-The covenant waiver period has expired so the applicable margin has reverted to 215 basis points and 210 basis points for the \$125 Million Revolver and \$75 Million Term Loan, respectively.
+During the covenant waiver period (which ended during 2022), the applicable margin was increased to 230 basis points and 225 basis points for the \$125 Million Revolver and \$75 Million Term Loan, respectively.